shtayeb/RssFeed/Readme.md

 ## TODO

 ### Not Started
-- [] Create feed follow/unfollow CRUD
+- [x] Create feed follow/unfollow CRUD
 - [] Create a new post card
 - [] Make the post scrapping more generic to cover more xml formats
 - [] Email notification for your feed - when new post is added
-- [] User followings feeds page
+- [] User followings feeds filter
-- [] /user/feeds scoped to the user
 - [] Verify new users email

 ### Done